Nullity of marriage

 other words, you or your spouse was incapable of entering into a binding

-- where one of you was already validly married or in a civil partnership or
+- If one of you was already validly married or in a civil partnership or

-- where you were too closely related to each other or
+- If you were too closely related to each other or

-- for a marriage ceremony that took place before 16 November 2015, where you were of the same biological sex
+- If you were of the same biological sex (for a marriage ceremony that took place before 16 November 2015)

 - The formal requirements for a marriage ceremony were not followed.
-For example, you did not give due notice to the Registrar of Marriages.
+For example, you did not give due notice to the civil registrar.

 - At the time of the marriage, there was a lack of consent.
 In other words, you or your spouse did not give free and fully informed consent to the marriage.
-This may be due to duress, (i.e., you were forced into the marriage), mistake, misrepresentation or fraud.
+This may be due to duress, for example, you were forced into the marriage, mistake, misrepresentation or fraud.
 It may also be due to the fact that you or your spouse was suffering from a mental illness or was intoxicated at the time of the marriage.

 - At the time of the marriage ceremony, either party was impotent.
 You must show that either you or your spouse was unable to consummate the marriage.
 You cannot obtain a declaration of nullity because one of you is infertile or because one of you is simply refusing to consummate the marriage.
 It must be the case that one of you is incapable of sexual intercourse.